-On the list of things that kids love, seeing their drawings brought to life and laughing at your face have to rank among the top 5.
-A new app by Christoph Niemann now lets them do both without taking a Sharpie to your moneymaker.
+On the list of things that kids love, seeing their drawings brought to life and laughing at your face have to rank among the top five.
+A new smartphone app by Christoph Niemann now lets them do both without taking a Sharpie to your moneymaker.

 Chomp is the second app by the renowned children’s author and New York Times and New Yorker illustrator, and it follows on the success of Petting Zoo, where kids interacted with Seuss-like animal illustrations.
 In Chomp, they do the same, but become part of the scene.
-Using their device’s front-facing camera, the users insert their face into one of Niemann’s 52 silly hand-drawn scenes.
+Using a smartphone’s front-facing camera, kids (and curious adults) insert their face into one of Niemann’s 52 silly hand-drawn scenes.
 Instantly, you or your kid become a flying superhero, bubble-blowing fish, cuckoo clock, or piece of toast, which come alive and can be animated by stretching, pinching, tapping, or moving the drawing.

 [youtube https://www.youtube.com/watch?v=xDhlsnlP8oQ expand=1]